alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 ```

 Where the `source` folder contains C/C++ sources for the platform and ML applications.
 Common code related to the
-*Ethos-U55* code samples software framework resides in the `application` sub-folder and ML application-specific logic,
+*Ethos-U* code samples software framework resides in the `application` sub-folder and ML application-specific logic,
 use-cases, sources are in the `use-case` subfolder.

 > **Convention**: Separate use-cases must be organized in sub-folders under the use-case folder.
 The name of the